sokoide/workshop/infra/iscsi_pv_en.md

 4. **Format and Mount**

-    Format the new disk with the `ext4` filesystem and mount it.
+    Format the new disk with the `ext4` filesystem and mount it. **Note: The device name (e.g., /dev/sdb) may vary depending on your environment.**

     ```bash
-    # Adjust /dev/sdb to match your environment
+    # Adjust /dev/sdb based on your lsblk output
     sudo mkfs.ext4 /dev/sdb
-    sudo mkdir /mnt/iscsi_test
+    sudo mkdir -p /mnt/iscsi_test
     sudo mount /dev/sdb /mnt/iscsi_test
     ```